Miguel Tejada: Kansas City Royals (2013)

 On December 31, 2012, Tejada signed a minor league contract with the Kansas City Royals.
 According to the Associated Press, he was to earn $1.1 million plus performance incentives worth an additional $400,000 if he made the Royals Major League 40-man roster for 2013.

 On August 17, 2013, Tejada received a 105-game suspension from Major League Baseball following two positive drug tests for amphetamines.
 Tejada claimed to have been in the process of re-applying for a therapeutic use exemption as he used the drug to treat a medical condition, but he chose not to appeal the decision.
 Due to a calf injury suffered prior to the ban, Tejada was not likely to play in the remaining 41 games of the 2013 season anyway, though they counted toward his suspension.
 He also was not allowed to play in the first 64 games of the 2014 season.

 Miami Marlins

 On May 16, 2014, Tejada signed a minor league contract with the Miami Marlins.
 Tejada was required to serve the remaining 64 games left on his suspension before being available to be called up by the Marlins.
 On August 2, Tejada was released by the Marlins.

+Pericos de Puebla

+On April 4, 2015, Tejada signed with the Pericos de Puebla of the Mexican League.
+In 105 games he hit .324/.368/.446 with 7 home runs, 70 RBIs and 1 stolen base.

-Tejada was eligible to be elected into the Hall of Fame in 2019, but received less than 5% of the vote and became ineligible for the 2020 ballot.
+Tejada was eligible to be elected into the National Baseball Hall of Fame in 2019, but received less than 5% of the vote and became ineligible for the 2020 ballot.
+In August 2024, he was elected to the Oakland Athletics Hall of Fame.